Oct 24, 2017 | Sales Best Practices

 We’ve said it once and we’ll say it again – if you think people aren’t checking their voicemail anymore, you’re wrong.
 In fact, prospects will respond to your voicemail 5% of the time.
 It might sound like a small number, but those replies add up and could be the tipping point between a killer quarter and just barely missing quota.

-Don’t waste any more time wondering if that SVP would have called you back had you only left a voicemail.
+Don’t waste any more time wondering if that SVP would have called you back had you only left a sales voicemail.
 Voicemail drop (available in beta) allows you to pre-record voicemails so you save time leaving messages, and you’re always prepared with the right thing to say when you hear that beep.
 For reps making 100 calls a day, this can win back seven hours of selling time per month!

 We’re sharing five tips to help you optimize your use of voicemail drop to up your reply rates and make the most of the ever-underrated voicemail.

 Calling all Dreamforce attendees!!
 This is going to be your secret weapon for events and any other scenario where you connect with a lot of prospects in a similar way.
 If you meet a lot of prospects at the same event (for instance, Dreamforce), add a general reference to where you met into the message.
 For instance, “Hi, this is Chelsey.
 I’m following up on our great conversation at Dreamforce…”.
 This event-specific personalization can be used for many different prospects, but helps you add an extra level of detail to remind your prospect of how you met and make the message feel more personal.
-Our advice is to create a sequence that caters specifically to follow ups from a specific event and make all your calls for that group during the same time block so you can always leave the correct voicemail.
+Our advice is to create a sequence that caters specifically to follow ups from a specific event and make all your calls for that group during the same time block so you can always leave the correct sales voicemail.

 Is Outreach the missing piece in your tech stack?